aptech/docs/docs/CR-unionsa.rst

     :param sv2: data
     :type sv2: Mx1 or 1xM string vector

-    :return y: containing all unique values that are in *sv1* and *sv2*, sorted in ascending order.
+    :return y: contains all unique values that are in *sv1* and *sv2*, sorted in ascending order.

     :rtype y: Lx1 vector